updated July 2009

 ~ More Damage~ july More Damage

 Destruction on the plot is an occupational hazard.
-Last year this hole was dug for no apparent reason and my recently transplanted Oregano plant, raised from seed over the last two years was “ untimely ripped” from the soil, again with no particular purpose but, presumably “play”.
+One year this hole was dug for no apparent reason and my transplanted Oregano plant, raised from seed over two years was “ untimely ripped” from the soil, again with no particular purpose but, presumably “play”.
+Perseverance is the key and I now have numerous self seeding oregano plants.

 Time Plant Deep Apart Rows Points to note